 Navy SEAL Museum

 The National Navy SEAL Museum is the only museum dedicated solely to preserving the history of the United States Navy SEALs and their predecessors.
-Located in Fort Pierce, Florida, the Museum resides on the training grounds of the original Navy combat divers, the Frogmen.
+The museum resides on the training grounds of the original Navy combat divers, the Frogmen.
 To learn more, visit the Navy SEAL Museum website

 Manatee Observation and Education Center